-This year, the energy industry has seen a large increase in the price of wholesale gas and electricity.
-The rising cost means that energy suppliers, including So Energy, need to pay more for the energy we’re buying to supply your home.
-In response to these higher prices, the Government has provided financial support packages to protect consumers from these rising prices.
+Last year, the energy industry saw a large increase in the price of wholesale gas and electricity, which meant that energy suppliers, including So Energy, needed to pay more for the energy we bought to supply your home.
+In response to these higher prices, the Government provided financial support packages to protect consumers from these rising prices.
 Although wholesale prices have recently started to decline, the price of supplied energy is set using market prices from the previous 3 months.
 So, the cap for April to June 2023 is based on wholesale prices between November 2022 and January 2023.
 Moreover, like most other energy suppliers, we purchase the energy we supply to you in advance, meaning that some of the energy required for April was bought last year when prices were higher.

-From 1 January, electricity customers’ So Flex variable tariff rates will be changing because the unit prices are subject to Ofgem’s price cap.
-On average, the price per unit of electricity will be 34.0p/kWh (pence per kilowatt hour, inclusive of VAT) although your specific unit rate will depend on which region you live in and how you pay for your energy.
-This is due to changes in Line Loss Factors, which is related to the cost of transporting energy from the national grid to different parts of the country at different times of the day.
-You can see the full list of rates by region and payment type for January to March 2023 on www.gov.uk
+From 1 April, electricity customers’ So Flex variable tariff rates will be changing because the unit prices are subject to Ofgem’s price cap.
+Your specific unit rate will depend on which region you live in and how you pay for your energy - you can see the full list of rates by region and payment type for April to June 2023 on www.gov.uk.

 If you're on a fixed tariff: